apache/airflow/dev/README_RELEASE_AIRFLOW.md

         --prefix=apache-airflow-${VERSION_WITHOUT_RC}/ \
         -o dist/apache-airflow-${VERSION_WITHOUT_RC}-source.tar.gz
     ```

+    Copy the tarball to a location outside of the repo and verify licences.

 - Generate SHA512/ASC (If you have not generated a key yet, generate it by following instructions on http://www.apache.org/dev/openpgp.html#key-gen-generate-key)